 The Empty Quarter.
 London, Constable, 1933.
 Bound galley proofs heavily corrected by Philby.
 From the William E. Mulligan Papers.

+A Pilgrim in Arabia.
 [London] Golden Cockerel Press .
 First edition, original half morocco and cloth boards.
 Copy #336 of 350.
-With a printed dedication "to my frined Sir Granville Bantock."
+With a printed dedication "to my friend Sir Granville Bantock."
 From the library of Robert L. Headley, a gift of Hope Headley.

 Arabian Days: an Autobiography.
 London: Robert Hale, 1948.
 First edition, original cloth.
 From the library of Robert L. Headley, a gift of Hope Headley.